city41/kof94te/README.md

 ![kof94te char select](https://github.com/city41/kof94te/blob/main/kof94teCharSelect.png?raw=true)

-The hack is now very far along.
-It is fully functional but has several bugs and several more things to do.
+The hack is just about done.
+It is fully functional and just has a few more things to tackle.
 See the [milestones](https://github.com/city41/kof94te/milestones) for more info.

 You can build the rom and try it yourself here: https://neorh.mattgreer.dev